-This course will be a comprehensive overview of current medications dispensed by classes, their effects on different body systems, indications, side effects, dosages and contraindications.
-The course will include a study of cardiovascular, gastrointestinal, urinary, endocrine and respiratory systems.
-Emphasis will be placed on antianginal, hypolididemic, anticoagulants, antihypertensive, antacids, diuretics, hypoglycemics, antihistaminics, bronchodilators, antipsychotics drugs and blood modifiers.
-This course will continue the topic on the top 200 prescription drugs, including classifications and indications.
+This course is the second part of a two-semester course that will continue the study of the introduction to pharmacology, biological factors affecting the action of drugs and the various medications prescribed for treatment of selected illnesses and diseases.
+This course will be a comprehensive overview of current medications dispensed by classes, their effects on body systems, indications, side effects, dosages and contraindications.
+The course will include a study of integumentary, cardiovascular, gastrointestinal, urinary, respiratory systems, cancer drugs and chemotherapy.
+Emphasis will be placed on antianginal, hypolipidemic, anticoagulants, antihypertensive, antacids, diuretics, antihistamines, bronchodilators, musculoskeletal and joint diseases, cytotoxic drug and blood modifiers.
+Also in this course, the student will learn about how the body uses vitamins and electrolytes and available antidotes to treat poisoning.
+This course will continue the topic on the top 200 prescription drugs.
 Students must complete this course with a grade of "C" or higher.

 Terms Typically Offered: Fall, Summer

 Textbook information will be available online for each term's courses 45 days prior to the first day of classes for the term.

 Each course offered by Seminole State is listed alphabetically and organized by the course prefix, catalog number and description.
 The courses in this catalog are identified by prefixes and numbers that were assigned by Florida's Statewide Course Numbering System, a system used by all public postsecondary institutions in Florida and 32 non-public institutions.
 Seminole State controls the description, credit and content of its own courses.